Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Introduction

-The remainder of the paper is organized as follows: in \secref{sec:RW}, the related work is reviewed, followed by the introduction to the proposed methodology in \secref{sec:Methodology}.
-The case studies are introduced in \secref{sec:CaseStudy}, the performed experiments are detailed in \secref{sec:ExpSetUP} and the results are reported in \secref{sec:Results}.
+The remainder of the paper is organized as follows: in \secref{sec:RW}, the related work is reviewed, followed by the introduction to the case studies in \secref{sec:CaseStudy}.
+The proposed methodology is introduced in \secref{sec:Methodology}, the performed experiments are detailed in \secref{sec:ExpSetUP} and the results are reported in \secref{sec:Results}.
 The findings are discussed in \secref{sec:Discussion} and conclusions are drawn in \secref{sec:Conclusion}.